-Formed on February 25, 1938, to provide electricity to a service area that encompasses the southeast Missouri counties of Bollinger, Cape Girardeau, Dent, Iron, Madison, Perry, Reynolds, Shannon, St. Francois and Wayne.
+Incorporated on July 20, 1938 to provide electricity to a service area that encompasses the Southeast Missouri counties of Bollinger, Cape Girardeau, Dent, Iron, Madison, Perry, Reynolds, Shannon, St. Francois and Wayne.

 Ozark Border Electric Cooperative

-Organized in May, 1938 by a group of concerned citizens who saw a need for electric service in our area.
-In just over seven decades the Cooperative has greatly expanded and currently serves 39,600 services in 11 Southeast Missouri counties.
-The Cooperative, like many other cooperatives across the nation, was formed to provide electric service to areas where private power companies and municipals did not want to go because of the financial commitments and concern for profitability.
+Ozark Border, like other cooperatives across the nation, was formed to provide electric service to areas where private power companies and municipals did not want to go because of the financial commitments and concern for profitability.
 As cooperatives developed and the consumer base grew, private power companies and municipals then became interested in the developed areas of cooperatives — after the local efforts had proven it could be done.

 Pemiscot-Dunklin Electric Cooperative

 Started from the REA program and incorporated on September 11, 1937, the cooperative was very much needed and well received in the area.
 Pemiscot-Dunklin experienced rapid growth and quickly became the largest electrical cooperative in the state of Missouri.
 By July 1950, around 90% of the Pemiscot-Dunklin service area was electrified.
 The cooperative had 14 trucks equipped with 2-way radios to improve service to their members.